Oath of Allegiance (United Kingdom): Parliamentarians

-A new Parliament and the Demise of the Crown
+A new parliament and the Demise of the Crown

-After a general election, the new Parliament is opened by the Royal Commission in the House of Lords, in the presence of Members of both Houses, after which the House of Commons meets to elect a Speaker and the Lords commences oath taking.
+After a general election, the new parliament is opened by the Royal Commission in the House of Lords, in the presence of Members of both Houses, after which the House of Commons meets to elect a Speaker and the Lords commences oath taking.

-Following the Demise of the Crown (the death or abdication of the current monarch), all Members of Parliament and members of the House of Lords have the opportunity to take an oath of allegiance to the new Sovereign at the first meeting of Parliament under a new monarch.
-The House votes an Address to the Crown in response to the official notification of the previous monarch's demise, expressing condolences upon the death of the previous monarch and pledging loyalty to his or her successor.
+Following the Demise of the Crown (the death or abdication of the current monarch), all Members of Parliament and members of the House of Lords have the opportunity (though this is not a formal requirement) to take an oath of allegiance to the new Sovereign at the first meeting of Parliament under a new monarch.
+The House votes an Address to the Crown in response to the official notification of the previous monarch's demise, expressing condolences upon the death of the previous monarch and pledging loyalty to their successor.

-After the death of Elizabeth II, members of both houses of parliament met the following day to pay tribute.
-Senior members of parliament took the oath to King Charles III on Saturday 10 September.
-Other members of parliament were offered the opportunity to take the oath to the new sovereign but it was confirmed that this was not a formal requirement.
+After the death of Elizabeth II, members of both houses of Parliament met the following day to pay tribute.
+Senior members of Parliament took the oath to King Charles III on Saturday 10 September.
+Other members of Parliament were offered the opportunity to take the oath to the new sovereign but it was confirmed that this was not a formal requirement.

 Order of seniority

-At the start of a new Parliament, after the Commons Speaker has taken the oath, MPs come forward one by one to swear or affirm at the despatch-box, in order of seniority.
+At the start of a new Parliament, after the Commons Speaker has taken the oath, MPs come forward one by one to swear or affirm at the despatch-box, in order of seniority: